Our global mining and metals team have vast experience in the sector and have represented many of the world’s leading players.

 A small selection of our recent work includes:

-To discuss legal issues with Linklaters’ global mining team, please contact sector leaders Charles Jacobs, Tony Grimstone or Robert Cleaver.
+To discuss legal issues with Linklaters’ global mining team, please contact sector leaders Charles Jacobs, Toby Grimstone or Robert Cleaver.

-Find out more about Linklaters’ mining capabilities from mining sector manager Claire Gonsalves on (+44) 20 7456 2608.
+Find out more about Linklaters’ mining capabilities from mining sector manager Clare Gonsalves on (+44) 20 7456 2608.